daniellittledev/Blog/src/content/posts/reliable-messaging-over-a-service-bus/reliable-messaging-over-a-service-bus.md

 }
 ````

 Many Document Databases will let you run queries so you can find unsent messages.
-If you're using Azure CosmosDB the change feed is a fanatic method of subscribing to changes through the database.
+If you're using Azure CosmosDB the change feed is a fantastic method of subscribing to changes through the database.

 ## Final Notes